hassansuhaib/100-days-of-code/log.md

 ### Day 18: March 1, 2020.

 **Today's Progress:** Completed project 2 @freecodecamp.
 Didn't work one the main tag whole heartedly because I was too tired and bored.

+### Day 19: March 2, 2020.

+**Today's Progres:** Almost completed Project 3: Product Landing Page at @freeCodeCamp.
+Just a little bit of work is left.
+The most difficult part is positioning the items but I'm making progress.
+Actually I'm getting fast at figuring out stuff in #CSS & #HTML.
+Will complete it tomorrow!